CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Background

-The naive way to encode a polynomial operation of $\algA$ is by a \emph{polynomial}, i.e. just a string defining it.
-However, in an effort to compress the input, one can also encode them by \emph{circuits} over $\algA$, i.e. $A$-valued circuits with a unique output gate, whose gates are labelled by the basic operation of $\algA$ (see e.g. \cite{IK-CSAT}).
-Polynomials then can then be regarded as those circuits, whose underlying digraph is a tree.
+However, in an effort to compress the input, one can also encode polynomial operations by \emph{circuits} over $\algA$, i.e. $A$-valued circuits, with a unique output gate, whose gates are labeled by the basic operation of $\algA$ (see e.g. \cite{IK-CSAT}).
+Polynomials can be regarded as those circuits, whose underlying digraph is a tree.

+Occasionally, when it is clear from the context, we are not going to formally distinguish between an operation symbol $f$ and the corresponding basic operation $f^{\algA}$.
+Similarly we are sometimes also not going to distinguish between a polynomial $p$ (circuit $C$) and the induced polynomial operation $p^{\algA}$ (or $C^{\algA}$), but this should never cause any confusion.